Jefftopia/libertyjs-2019-jovo/README.md

 ### NodeJS + NPM

+>Already have NPM and NodeJS?
+Feel free to skip this section!

 The most robust way to use NodeJS is through nvm, which stands for Node Version Manager.
 Sometimes, NodeJS versions move ahead of what's supported in remote hosting environments.
 NVM makes choosing a version of node per-project easy, so we're going to use NVM to install NodeJS and pick the right version.
 For us, we'll use node version _10.10_.
 The `.nvmrc` file already has this recorded.